Git Push

 This command effectively pushes your local changes from the main branch to a remote origin repository.

 In the above command, you provide the remote repository to which it needs to be pushed and also specify the branch (currently local).
-You can check the below-detailed explanation:
+You can check the detailed explanation below:

 • origin: the name of your remote repository.
 By default, Git calls this the origin when you clone a repo or add another remote.